GIScience/hot-tm-critical-numbers/readme.md

 # Critical Numbers

-A GIScience Heidelberg project for for the HOT Tasking Manager.
+A GIScience Heidelberg project for the HOT Tasking Manager.

 ## Installation